tasiukwaplong/weatherAPI/DOCUMENTATIONS.md

 ```

 ## Accessing wheather API
-To access the weather APi, one must pass two parameters: `location` and access `token` generated when you logged in.
+To access the weather API, one must pass two parameters: `location` and access `token` (generated when you logged in).
 Here's how to go about it:
 `REQUEST METHOD: POST`
 ```js
 // URL: https://wheather-api-by-tk.herokuapp.com/api/wheather